Back to Song Library

 What should I focus on when practicing My Heart Will Go On?

 Yes.
-Players often search for this melody under Titanic Theme, Titanic Song, and Love Theme from Titanic, but this page keeps the same tune under the title My Heart Will Go On while preserving the same letter-note, numbered-note, and fingering support layout.
+Players often search for this melody under Titanic Theme, Titanic Song, Love Theme from Titanic, and 我心永恒, but this page keeps the same tune under the title My Heart Will Go On while preserving the same letter-note, numbered-note, and fingering support layout.

 Is this the Titanic theme song melody?